 For my primer, I like mixing my Smashbox Photo Finish Primer Water with my Maybelline Baby Skin Pore Eraser.
 First I spray on my primer water which helps to rehydrate my skin from any moisture loss during the night and then follow up with the Baby Skin, which fills in any pores and makes my skin feel smooth.
 If you want even more of an illuminated look, you can use a highlighting primer on the high points of your face, just don’t go too disco ball crazy with it.

-For foundation, I definitely suggest using a completely matte foundation if you’re oily.
+For foundation, I definitely suggest using a completely matte foundation if you’re oily, and then mixing it with some sort of illuminating primer.
 This part is what will prevent that overly-glowy, sweaty look.
+My favourite is the Becca Backlight Priming Filter, mixed in with a matte foundation, it gives the skin the perfect amount of glow!
 I like using a super lightweight foundation because the hot, humid weather here in Malaysia makes any makeup feel 100x heavier than it really is.
 I’ve really been loving the Laura Mercier Smooth Finish Flawless Fluide because it is the perfect matte foundation and it feels like you have nothing on your face, but in reality, you have 8 products total!
 Wow, it sure takes a heck lot of time and effort to get rid of the natural glow you have on your face, just to end up faking “the natural glow”, huh?

 Then I set my face with the Rimmel Stay Matte Powder in Translucent.
 The picture of this product is below because I didn’t think it through when I was taking these pictures lol.
 This is my baby, it mattifies my entire face and keeps it matte throughout the entire day, all the while making my skin feel incredibly soft and smooth!
 This is what we want because we want the entire face to be matte, and only the places we want glowy, glowy.